 Successful applicants will be appointed an academic contact within the School of Law.
 The contact person will usually be an academic in the same area of research.
 Depending on the length of a visit, a visiting scholar will typically meet their contact a few times during their stay.

 As a visiting scholar to the School of Law, you will be welcome to attend staff and doctoral seminars or presentations, as well as other research events.
 These events may take place on either or both campuses – Mile End (Department of Law) and Lincoln’s Inn Fields (CCLS).

-Visiting Research Students are registered by the college as Associate Students.
-You will have access to the same range of facilities as standard PhD students including:
+You will have access to the same range of facilities as standard members of staff including:

-Visiting Research Students are not entitled to apply for funding for travel grants and conferences or studentships of any kind.
+Visiting Scholars are not entitled to apply for funding for travel grants and conferences or funding of any kind.